hardy333/quiz/README.md

 -Options and correct answer(s) are included; the number of options and correct answers is not limited in the case of a multiple-choice question.

 Every question can also have an optional navigation array.
 This array manages conditional rendering of the next question based on the user's current question answers.
+Quiz logic also prevents two different questions from being cycled if their navigation objects point to each other.

   ## Aditional features
   - Json viewer